Manchester Property Price Forecast 2025

 As home to huge business hubs such as Amazon, huge factories for Heinz and Astra-Zenica, Google’s only UK office outside of London, and the joint head office of ITV, it’s safe to say that Manchester attracts some of the most established organisations across the globe.
 And that’s not all – new businesses are flocking to the city, with Amazon and Microsoft being just two of the many businesses setting up in Manchester.
 The city’s reputation as a business and investment hub is creating new job opportunities, increased property demand and rising prices.

 As a northern city, investors needn’t worry about paying London prices for properties in Manchester.
-At the time of writing, properties sell for an average of £231,000 in the city, which is far more reasonable than in London where a property will set you back £723,000 on average.
+At the time of writing, properties sell for an average of £234,867 in the city according to the Land Registry UK House Price Index, which is far more reasonable than in London where a property will set you back £523,376 on average.

-Alongside Birmingham, Manchester is predicted by JLL to be the strongest city for house price growth until 2027.
-It is anticipated that Manchester will see the most impressive sales price growth of any UK city across 2024, with JLL estimating that prices will increase by 2.5%.
-This is particularly impressive considering that many property experts have indicated that the UK market will move slowly during 2024 – it seems as if Manchester will buck this trend and continue to provide investors with reliable growth.
+Manchester is predicted by JLL to be the second strongest city for house price growth until 2028, beaten only by Birmingham.
+It is anticipated that Manchester will see some of the most impressive sales price growth of any UK city until 2028, with JLL estimating that prices will increase by 19.3%.
+This is particularly impressive considering that the same report from JLL predicted that national property price growth would sit at 17.6%, putting Manchester ahead of national growth predictions.

 Two boroughs of Greater Manchester to keep a close eye on if you are looking to invest in property are Salford and Oldham.
 Salford is currently undergoing extensive regeneration and has become a hub for media and the creative arts due to the large-scale projects at MediaCity.
-On the other hand, Oldham has seen the highest annual house price growth of the 10 Manchester boroughs, yet still offers affordable properties with an average selling price of just over £190,000.
-For those looking for a more premium investment, buy-to-let properties in Manchester City Centre always perform exceptionally well, with apartment rental prices in the city core having increased by 20% in the past year alone.
+On the other hand, Oldham has seen significant annual house price growth, yet still offers affordable properties with an average selling price of £195,000 as of May 2024, an increase of 4.2% from the year prior.
+For those looking for a more premium investment, buy-to-let properties in Manchester City Core always perform exceptionally well, with apartment rental prices in the city core having increased by 12.3% in the past year alone according to the latest ONS data.

-Predictions by JLL suggest that Manchester City Centre is set to be the location which will see the most dramatic rental value growth until 2027.
-Rental values are projected to see an average 4% boost every year until 2027, far exceeding the anticipated growth of other UK cities such as Liverpool and Bristol.
+Predictions by JLL suggest that Manchester is set to one of the the location which will see the most dramatic rental value growth until 2027.
+Rental values are projected to see an average 4% boost every year until 2028, only being outpaced by Birmingham and Edinburgh at 4.1%.

-Rental yields across the city are already exceptionally high, with South Manchester’s M14 postcode generating yields of up to 9.5%.
-Similarly, properties in Salford, Pendleton, Moston and Clayton all generate yields of over 6% according to PropertyData.
-We anticipate that these areas of the city will become even more desirable for investors in 2024 and beyond.
-These price rises will be exacerbated by huge supply issues, with February 2023 seeing the lowest number of apartment listings available since 2019 at just 528.
-Just two years prior in February 2021, 2,216 apartments were available, indicating that tenants in Manchester are reluctant to move due to such fierce competition in the rental sector.
+Rental yields across the city are already exceptionally high, with Fallowfield’s M14 postcode generating yields of up to 10.1%.
+Similarly, properties in Clayton, Gorton and Salford are all generating yields of over 6.5% according to PropertyData.
+We anticipate that these areas of the city will become even more desirable for investors in 2025 and beyond.
+These price rises will be exacerbated by huge supply issues, with the government stating that the UK will need 300,000 more properties each year than our current annual delivery.

 Manchester has experienced significant population growth since the start of the millennium.
 In fact, the number of inhabitants has soared from 422,000 to 600,000, and is anticipated to grow by a further 30,000 in the next six years.
 100,000 people are due to live in the city centre alone by 2026, which makes city centre property a particularly sensible investment as this area is set to become increasingly in-demand with searching tenants and buyers.